How to Maintain and Protect Your Shiny New Wikipedia Page

 The Talk page is where contributors discuss editing disagreements, intentions, and page improvements.
 Rather than ignoring these conversations, actively participate.
 Make your points calmly and factually, referencing Wikipedia guidelines where appropriate.
 You do not have to be an editor to participate on the Talk page.

 If another editor suggests removing content for perceptions of bias, politely clarify your reasoning and offer compromises if needed.
-Finding middle ground can resolve disputes quickly, keeping your page stable.
+Finding the middle ground can resolve disputes quickly, keeping your page stable.

 Strengthen Page Credibility